adarshaacharya/E-Complaints/README.md

   </p>

  <p align="center">
 A complaint management system to send the compaints to different departments by user.
-The complaints can be forwaded by admin as per nature of complaints and will be responded by respective staff.
+The complaints can be forwaded by admin as per nature of complaints and will be responded by the respective staff.
 </p>

 ## 🛠 Installation & Set Up

 Start developing locally.